source-ag/assignment-software-engineering-v2/assignment.md

 Your solution should include the following functionality:

-1. An API endpoint to consume the _raw_ data from the greenhouse climate computer (see below for access to data)
+1. An API endpoint that can be used to push raw data (according to the provided format) from the climate computer to your service (see below for access to data)
 2. One or more API endpoints to expose the meteo data in a _sane_ and _convenient_ format for consumption by the frontend.
 The frontend expects at least the following
    functionality: